1 Samuel 3:1-21

 There are two significant phrases in this part of this verse.
 First, Samuel is ministering to the Lord—doing what Hannah promised God that he would do.
 Secondly, he is doing so under Eli’s supervision.
 Eli is a deeply flawed priest and his days are numbered, but he is still the priest in charge of the temple at Shiloh.

 “The word of Yahweh was precious in those days; there was no frequent vision” (v.
 1b).
 While this verse does not explicitly link the scarcity of God’s word with the prophecy against Eli and his household (2:22-36), it is clear that they are linked.
 Eli and his sons have not been faithful, so God has withheld his word.

 But God has not absented himself permanently.
 He is about to appoint Samuel as prophet, and Samuel will bring the word of the Lord to the people.

-1 SAMUEL 3:2-3.
-SAMUEL HAD LAID DOWN IN THE TEMPLE OF YAHWEH
+1 SAMUEL 3:2-4.
+SAMUEL LAID DOWN IN THE TEMPLE OF YAHWEH

 “It happened at that time, when Eli was laid down in his place (now his eyes had begun to grow dim, so that he could not see)” (v.
 2).
 In verse 1, we learned that “the word of Yahweh was precious” and “there was no frequent vision”.
 Now we learn that Eli’s eyesight has grown dim so that cannot see.
 This almost certainly speaks to Eli’s spiritual as well as his physical vision.